syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 | All      | Exports the master grid with all child grids, expanded or not. |
 | None     | Exports only the master grid without any child grids. |

 The following example demonstrates how to export hierarchical grid to PDF document.
-Also change the `pdfExportProperties.hierarchyExportMode` property by using [value](../../api/drop-down-list#value) property of the `DropDownList` component.
+Also change the `pdfExportProperties.hierarchyExportMode` property by using [value](../../api/drop-down-list#value) property of the `DropDownList` control.

 {% if page.publishingplatform == "typescript" %}